Hosting Re...

 Backups must be immutable and geo-redundant.
 Daily snapshots mean nothing if ransomware encrypts them.
 Off-site backups with one-click restoration save stores during accidentally deleted catalogs disasters.
 Test recoveries monthly—untested backups are digital fairy tales.

 Support requires Magento fluency.
 Generic Linux admins reboot servers; Magento experts diagnose Varnish cache poisoning or Redis fragmentation.
 Demand teams holding Adobe Commerce certifications—not script readers.
+Properly configured SMTP server infrastructure is necessary for reliable email functionality.
 Response SLAs under 15 minutes prevent hour-long revenue hemorrhages.

 Scalability isn’t optional.
 Vertical scaling (adding RAM/vCPU) must happen without reboot.
 Horizontal scaling (adding web nodes behind load balancers) handles holiday surges.